houndci/hound/doc/SECURITY.md

 [`RepoSynchronizationJob`]: ../app/jobs/repo_synchronization_job.rb
 [Redis]: http://redis.io/
 [Redis to Go]: http://redistogo.com

-This is the only time we temporarily store your GitHub token.

 We use your GitHub token to add the [@houndci] GitHub user to your repository via the [GitHub collaborator API][api1].